Kinship Verification through a Forest Neural Network: Related Work

-Some research has been pursued in combining various aforementioned approaches called Hybrid Modeling~\cite{mzoughi2024review}.
-This can be an ensemble of the same models or a combination of diverse models.
+Some research has been conducted on combining the aforementioned approaches, known as Hybrid Modeling~\cite{mzoughi2024review}, which can be an ensemble of the same models or a combination of diverse models.
 Ensemble similarity learning (ESL)~\cite{zhou2016ensemble} learned a similarity function and then used it in different learners.
 Finally, the results of these learners were merged.
 JLNnet~\cite{wang2020kinship} utilized an ensemble of KVs for kinship identification.
+A summary of the strengths and drawbacks of kinship verification methods is provided in Table~\ref{table:summary-methods}.

+Furthermore, researchers have widely used multimodal data across various fields of computer vision.
+In KV, two multimodal datasets have been introduced, one that uses voice alongside images~\cite{wu2022audio} and another that contains video, audio, and text captions~\cite{robinson2021families}.

-In conclusion, we observe that the cutting-edge algorithms~\cite{mzoughi2024review,wu2022facial, li2021reasoning, zhu2023distance} have recently been trained by parent and child face images jointly from scratch.
+In conclusion, we observe that cutting-edge algorithms~\cite{mzoughi2024review,wu2022facial,li2021reasoning,zhu2023distance} have recently been trained jointly on parent and child face images.
 These networks have learned a joint representation of parent-child images.
-Their comparison tables specify that early methods based on face representation were less accurate than their proposed method.
-We propose a method that elevates the accuracy of solutions based on face representation while applying graph neural network concepts.
+Their results specify that early face representation-based methods were less accurate than their proposed method.
+Therefore, we propose a face-representation-based method that improves KV accuracy and applies graph neural network concepts to model family relations.